 openstack server add fixed ip: error: unrecognized arguments: --fixed-ip-address

 An older version of the OpenStack CLI is installed.
 An upgrade of the CLI package is necessary for this flag to be recognized.
-Refer to the OpenStack CLI section under Additional Information for guidance on installing the latest CLI client.
+Refer to the OpenStack CLI section below for guidance on installing the latest CLI client.

 Leveraging LBaaS (Load Balancer as a Service) is also an option which would allow you to maintain a static IP/endpoint for multiple instances.